Israel entry requirements for Senegal passport holders

 Frequently asked questions

-No, the standard tourist visa is not extendable.
-You must leave before your visa expires.
-Overstaying can result in fines or a ban.
+No. The visa is not extendable.
+You must leave Israel before the visa expiry date.
+Overstaying can result in fines, deportation, and a ban on future entry.

 Official sources